AwesomeNine/Templates/README.md

 ## 📃 About Template

-This package is a utility to ease the loading of templates intended to be used within a plugin or theme and also provide template system like WooCommerce.
+This package provides ease of loading templates intended to be used within a plugin or theme and also provide a template system like WooCommerce.

 The inspiration for the package comes from [Templates micropackage](https://github.com/micropackage/templates).